 Building Relationships & Collaboration

-The mission of the Office of Community Engagement is to build mutually beneficial relationships and collaborations between UNMC, our student service learning community, and the communities we serve.
+The mission of the Office of Community Engagement is to build mutually beneficial relationships and collaborations between UNMC faculty, staff, and students and the communities we serve.

 In 2015, UNMC became the first health care campus in the country to be designated by the Carnegie Foundation as a Community Engaged Campus.